Modern slavery statement

 As part of the review and ongoing monitoring of our supplier relationships, we continue to assess the slavery and human trafficking risks arising from relationships through regular as well as incident-driven supplier audits.
 We identify appropriate steps to address any risks identified.
 Such steps may include placing appropriate contractual obligations on suppliers, working with the supplier to make improvements, or ceasing to work with a supplier altogether.

 In 2023, we commenced an ESG ‘deep dive’ project, designed to further scrutinise our suppliers conduct in this area.
 An important part of this project is to identify whether compulsory or forced labour, or any other form of slavery or servitude is occurring, and to address any concerns that might be identified.
+The project covers suppliers with an annual spend of over £5,000 per annum.
+This consists of approximately 2,300 suppliers and accounts for around 98.7% of our total spend.
+Suppliers are risk rated, according to various factors including the country, commodity or service provided, nature of the organisation and the type of relationship that we have with them.

 The project covers suppliers with an annual spend of over £5,000 GBP per annum.
 This consists of approximately 2,500 suppliers and accounts for around 98.5% of our total spend.
 Suppliers are risk rated, according to various factors including the country, commodity or service provided, nature of the organisation and the type of relationship that we have with them.